‘Bold And The Beautiful’ Spoilers For Friday, July 6: Hope Wants Liam & Won’t Share, Steffy Ready To Wed,

 Bold and the Beautiful spoilers for Friday, July 6 state that Steffy (Jacqueline MacInnes Wood) is brimming with excitement to give Liam (Scott Clifton) the go-ahead, while Brooke (Katherine Kelly Lang) will urge Hope (Annika Noelle) to fight for him.
 Ridge (Thorsten Kaye) makes his case to Brooke, and Hope reveals her true feelings.

 After Bill (Don Diamont) assured Steffy that he will take Taylor’s (Hunter Tylo) secret to the grave, he promised not to blackmail her anymore.
 Steffy was now free to marry Liam.
-She already told her father and grandfather the good news, and only needs to confirm it with Liam.
+She already told her father and grandfather the good news and only needs to confirm it with Liam.
 According to She Knows Soaps, Steffy will tell Liam that she is ready to get married and that they can wed as soon as possible.
 However, Liam has news of his own.

 “After everything we’ve been through, I do deserve this.”